Acts 16:16–40 . . .

 Paul’s Liberating a Slave Woman Will Cost a Fortune!
 (16:16–24)

-Without a nearby synagogue, Paul returned to the place of prayer in Philippi where he'd met and converted Lydia (detailed in last week's summary).
+Without a nearby synagogue, Paul returned to the place of prayer in Philippi where he'd met and converted Lydia (detailed in Warren's summary of Acts 16:1–15).
 On the way to the place of prayer, a slave girl or woman confronted them.
 Demon-possessed, she was being exploited out of greed.
 The spirit that controlled her enabled her to foretell the future as a fortune teller.
 This woman was owned by others, producing a financial fortune for them.
 It may puzzle you to hear what this demonized young woman constantly shouted as she followed Paul and the others (v.
 17).
 Her words were true, but why would she say them?

 It's doubtful that this slave girl intended to say what she said, but she was unable to say anything else.
 All she could do was speak the truth about Paul and his colleagues and the gospel they'd come to preach.
 But why would Paul get annoyed and cast out the demon?
 Wasn’t it working in his favor by proclaiming that Paul was God’s servant who was proclaiming the way of salvation?
 Actually no. The problem doesn't seem to be what she said; rather, in addition to creating a distraction by chanting repetitively, Paul didn't want it to appear as if she were his "partner in the gospel."
 Such a collaborative effort would have given the impression that Christianity is a friend of the occult!